autumnleaves123/info-2300-final-project/documents/design-plan.md

 [Collect your client's and target audience's needs and wants for the website.
 Come up with several appropriate design ideas on how those needs may be met.
 In the **Memo** field, justify your ideas and add any additional comments you have.
 There is no specific number of needs required for this, but you need enough to do the job.]

-[Example:
-* Needs/Wants #1
-  * **Needs and Wants** (What does your client and audience need and want?)
-    * Client wants to cater to people who speak different languages.
-  * **Design Ideas and Choices** (How will you meet those needs and wants?)
-    * Create web-pages manually in multiple languages.
-    * Use google translate to auto-translate the site on the fly.
-  * **Memo** (Justify your decisions; additional notes.)
-    * Creating multiple pages manually would require manual skills, effort and time that we do not have.
-    * Using auto-translate using Google-Translate API is an easier way to go.
-Plus, we would like to learn the Google Translate API.]

 * Needs/Wants #1
 	* **Needs and Wants**